yuxihe/SelfDrivingCarProj/P3-CarND-BehavioralCloning/writeup_template.md

 #### 1. An appropriate model architecture has been employed

 I'm using the NVIDIA Autonomous Car Group model, which can be summarized as following:

 <img src="examples/architecture_summary.jpg" width="960"/>

 The network consists of a normalization layer, followed by 5 convolution layers and then followed by 4 fully-connected layers.

-- First, the data is normalized in the model using a Keras lambda layer (code line 66).
+- First, the data was normalized in the model using a Keras lambda layer (code line 66).

-- Secondly, each image is cropped by choosing only the portion that is useful for predicting a steering angle, and excludes the sky togeter with the hood of the car, this might help to train the model faster.
+- Secondly, each image was cropped by choosing only the portion that is useful for predicting a steering angle, and excludes the sky togeter with the hood of the car, this might help to train the model faster (code line 67).

+- Then, the NVIDIA Autonomous Car Group model was implemented (code line 68-77).

 #### 2. Attempts to reduce overfitting in the model